josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👾_intent_free_authoritarianism.md

 ---

 ## Footer
-Intent-Free Authoritarian Drift is part of the Governance & Prevent cluster.
+*👾 Intent-Free Authoritarian Drift* is part of the Governance & Prevent cluster.
 It documents how authoritarian effects can arise unintentionally from structural dysfunction, behavioural governance, and institutional fear.

 > Cross-references:
 >